micahdougall/advanced-object-oriented/deliveries/README.md

 ## Usage

+All local `routes.txt` and `assignments.txt` files should be located in the [resources](src/main/resources) folder to avoid throwing an error.

-This program takes optional arguments which can either be supplied via the command-line, or included as a run configuration.
+The program also takes optional arguments which can either be supplied via the command-line, or included as a run configuration.

 - `-a | --assignments <filename>` &rArr; *Specifies the file in [resources](src/main/resources) to be used for loading assignments, default=assignments.txt.*
 - `-r | --routes <filename>` &rArr; *Specifies the file in [resources](src/main/resources) to be used for loading routes, default=routes.txt.*